Black Label Society: Side bands and lineup changes (2007–present)

 An interview with ESPN announced an acoustic DVD entitled Unblackened, in the works for 2012.
 The album was recorded during the Unblackened show at Club Nokia on March 6, 2013.

 On May 3, 2013, it was announced that Black Label Society would be included in the year's installment of Gigantour, along with Megadeth, Device, Hellyeah, Newsted, and upstart band Death Division.

 In August 2013, Zakk Wylde stated that he would begin writing a new studio album, and it would be scheduled for a 2014 release.
 On October 28, they debuted a new music video, a cover of Bill Withers "Ain't No Sunshine".

 It was reported on December 2, 2013, that Nick Catanese had amicably parted from the band.

 On January 1, 2014, Wylde announced via Facebook that Lizzy Borden guitarist Dario Lorina would be replacing Nick Catanese as rhythm guitarist.
 Lorina made his live debut with the band on April 16 in Seattle.

-In 2014, Black Label Society played the main stage of Download Festival on the Friday at Donington Park in the UK.
+They released their ninth studio album, Catacombs of the Black Vatican on April 8th, 2014 debuting at number 5 on the Billboard 200 chart.
+It was the only album to feature Szeliga on drums.

 On October 2, 2017, the band released the song "Room of Nightmares", also announcing that they will be releasing their new album Grimmest Hits on January 19, 2018.
 On November 20, the band released another song from Grimmest Hits titled "All That Once Shined".

 On November 29, 2019, Black Label Society released a vinyl-only EP titled Nuns and Roaches.
 The release features six songs originally recorded in 1999.

-In August 2021, the band announced their eleventh studio album, titled Doom Crew Inc., to be released on November 26, 2021.
-The album's lead single is titled "Set You Free", which was selected by Loudwire as the 22nd-best metal song of 2021.
+On November 26, 2021 the band released their eleventh studio album, Doom Crew Inc., with the lead single "Set You Free" being selected by Loudwire as the 22nd-best metal song of 2021.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

+On June 3, 2026 the band played their second show at Sweden Rock Festival in Norje, Sweden.